TEAMMATES/teammates/docs/setting-up.md

       This value must be a valid **JDK 1.7** directory.
       **Windows users** should use a **forward slash**(`/`) instead of the Windows default **backward slash**(`\`) while specifying the path.

-If you followed every step correctly, you should have successfully set up the development environment.

 ## Step 4: (Optional but recommended) Set up an IDE

 You are encouraged, but not required, to use an IDE to assist many development tasks.